linode/docs/docs/guides/development/frameworks/angular/getting-started-angular/index.md

 ---
 slug: angular-tutorial-for-beginners
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
 description: 'Angular provides a platform and framework for creating dynamic and sophisticated single-page web applications.
 This guide shows you how to get your first Angular application running and covers the fundamental concepts behind Angular applications.'
 og_description: 'Angular provides a platform and framework for creating dynamic and sophisticated single-page web applications.
 This guide shows you how to get your first Angular application running and covers the fundamental concepts behind Angular applications.'
 keywords: ['angular','node.js','typescript','web applications','app framework','open source']
-tags: ['angular', 'nodejs', 'web applications']
+tags: ['web applications']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-03-24
+published: 2021-06-10
 modified_by:
   name: Nathaniel Stickman
-title: "Angular Tutorial for Beginners"
+title: "An Angular Tutorial for Beginners"
 h1_title: "How to Build a Website with Angular"
 enable_h1: true
 contributor: